impractical101/Py/README.md

 # Py
-commit codes
 Python problems solved.
-Trying to cover all the data structures as well as interview questions.
+Trying to cover basic data structures as well as interview questions.